securitybunker/databunker/charts/databunker/README.md

 > **Note**:
 >
-> For Databunker to function correctly, you should specify the `databunkerHost` parameter to specify the FQDN (recommended) or the public IP address of the Databunker service.
->
 > Optionally, you can specify the `service.loadBalancerIP` parameter to assign a reserved IP address to the Databunker service of the chart.
 However please note that this feature is only available on a few cloud providers (f.e.
 GKE).
 >
 > To reserve a public IP address on GKE: